Fracture (Fringe): Reviews

 Reviews of the episode tended to be mixed.
-Noel Murray from The Onions The A.V.
+Noel Murray from The A.V.
 Club graded the episode with a D+, writing that "Unlike the previous two weeks’ episodes, which juggled a number of storylines and locations and generated a real sense of Fringe’s expanding milieu, 'Fracture' is so curtailed that it almost feels like it was made for the Fox accountants.
 The cast is small, the sets are few, and not much happens.
 The plot’s practically twist-free, until the very end.
 Large chunks of the episode are given over to Peter talking to Walter about finding a new place for them to live, and Walter trying to learn more about Astrid—and really not discovering much, except that she doesn’t like it when he experiments on fruit.
 So Astrid’s underused yet again, even in an episode where she gets a lot of lines...
 The story's too simple and the acting too broad, and yet the episode still felt choppy, as though the Fringe creative team had to scramble to fix 'Fracture' in post."

-Conversely, IGN's Ramsey Isler viewed the episode more positively, and rated it 7.9/10.
+Conversely, IGNs Ramsey Isler viewed the episode more positively, and rated it 7.9/10.
 He explained it "deserves praise for doing a lot of things well," and lauded the actors' performances, the props, the direction, and cinematography.
 Despite however finding Walter less entertaining than the previous season, and believing the first half of the episode moved too slowly and resembled "an ordinary procedural crime show," Isler enjoyed the ending for "[bringing] it all together and [making] the previous 90% worthwhile".
 After watching the episode, MTV columnist Josh Wigler "declared [his] fondness" for Joshua Jackson, stating the actor had "won [him] over thanks to Peter's central role in these first few episodes of Fringes" second season".
 Wigler continued that it was "an excellent mystery-of-the-week episode to be sure, though I'm really itching for more details on the alternate reality.
 Luckily, that's supposed to come next week with the return of Nimoy's William Bell, which makes tonight's less mythology-oriented outing easier to swallow.
 Plus, the end reveal with the Observer was pretty spicy, to say the least."